-Health & Safety
+Health and Safety

-• Parents MUST inform the school in writing if their child is fasting.
-School will send a fasting permission letter to parents in the week prior to Ramadan, requesting parent's permission.
-If a child does not have parental consent to fast then school will expect and encourage them to eat and drink as usual.
+- Parents MUST inform the school in writing if their child is fasting.
+School will send a fasting permission letter to parents in the week prior to Ramadan requesting parents' permission.
+If a child does not have parental consent to fast then school will expect and encourage them to eat and drink as usual. - The school will inform parents immediately if their child who is fasting becomes unwell.

-- The school will inform parents immediately if their child who is fasting becomes unwell. - Children who are fasting should inform their class teacher and any relevant staff members (sports coach/after school clubs) if they are taking part in physical activities.
-If possible, pupils who are fasting should try to refrain from physical/sporting after school activities during the month of Ramadan, to avoid over exerting themselves. - For Health & Safety reasons the school will seek medical advice (from the school nurse) for pupils who wish to fast but have existing medical conditions e.g. diabetes.
+- Children who are fasting should inform their class teacher and any relevant staff members (sports coach/after school clubs) if they are taking part in physical activities.
+If possible, pupils who are fasting should try to refrain from physical/sporting after school activities during the month of Ramadan, to avoid overexerting themselves. - For health and safety reasons, the school will seek medical advice (from the school nurse) for pupils who wish to fast but have existing medical conditions (eg. Diabetes).
 If the school nurse advises that a pupil's medical condition will be compromised or affected by them fasting, then the child will not be permitted to fast. - In the rare circumstances of a child becoming distressed or poorly when he or she is fasting, the school will provide the child with something to eat and drink.
-School will inform parents of this so that parents/carers are fully aware. - All children that fast will need to bring an emergency halal snack to school at the start of Ramadan.
-This should be something healthy in accordance with our Healthy Eating Policy. - Any exceptional circumstances (eg. early puberty) can be discussed with the Headteacher - If children from other religions wish to fast at other times, this can be discussed with the Headteacher. - Manchester Islamic Centre have advised Oswald Road Primary School that any children who take daily medication, including inhalers for asthma, MUST ensure that they continue to take their medicine throughout the month of Ramadan.
-In addition to this, any child who is ill during Ramadan is forbidden from fasting - they may make up their fast at the end of their illness if they so wish.
+School will inform parents of this so that they are fully aware. - All children that fast will need to bring an emergency halal snack to school at the start of Ramadan.
+This should be something healthy in accordance with our Healthy Eating Policy. - Any exceptional circumstances (eg. early puberty) can be discussed with the Headteacher. - If children from other religions wish to fast at other times, this can be discussed with the Headteacher. - If we have been told that a child is fasting and they wish to break their fast, we would call parents and advise that we would facilitate this from a health perspective.

+Manchester Islamic Centre have advised Oswald Road Primary School that any children who take daily medication, including inhalers for asthma, MUST ensure that they continue to take their medicine throughout the month of Ramadan.
+In addition to this, any child who is ill during Ramadan is forbidden from fasting - they may make up their fast at the end of their illness if they wish to do so.